St Winifred's Church, Branscombe

 St Winifred's Church is a Church of England church in Branscombe in Devon, England.

 The church is dedicated to Saint Winifred, a Welsh saint.
 It is among the oldest and most architecturally significant parish churches of Devon.

 It probably dates back as far as about 995, but extant records on the vicars only go back to the thirteenth century.

+History

 There is some archaeological evidence to suggest that an earlier Saxon church may have occupied the site.
+Characteristic Saxon chiselling on stones hidden in the turret staircase suggest the probability of an earlier, 10th century, church on the site.
 The building has a traditional west―east alignment.
 It is built on a levelled area that can not be seen from the coast.
 The choice of location may have been for protection of the original Saxon church from Viking raiders.
 Alternatively, the church may have been placed on an earlier pre-Christian holy site.
 Occupying such a pagan site would have allowed the Church to both challenge paganism and benefit from any positive religious feelings associated with the site.

+Records suggest that the church held St Brannoc's arm as a relic, though it was taken to Milton Abbey in Dorset in 933 on the orders of King Athelstan.
+St. Winifred's was owned by the monks of Exeter Cathedral.